-The planned activities for next six weeks (April 3 to May 14, 2022) include the following:
+The planned activities for next six weeks (May 1 to 21, 2022) include the following:

-- Continue fence installation and planting in the floodplain revegetation areas. - Start fence installation and planting in the upland revegetation areas (also called the UHR-1 area). - Continue site preparation for and drilling Phase 2 wells. - Start installation of Phase 2 pipelines. - Conduct opportunistic soil sampling associated with the repaving project inside TCS. - Conduct baseline soil sampling in accordance with the approved Groundwater Remedy Baseline Soil Sampling and Analysis Plan. - Continue to conduct noise and dust monitoring and inspection of SWPPP BMPs, as needed. - Continue to manage displaced soil per the approved SMP.
+- Completed fence installation and continued planting in the upland revegetation areas (also called the UHR-1 area). - Continue site preparation for and drilling Phase 2 wells. - Continue installation of Phase 2 pipelines inside TCS. - Conduct opportunistic soil sampling associated with the repaving project inside TCS. - Conduct baseline soil sampling in accordance with the approved Groundwater Remedy Baseline Soil Sampling and Analysis Plan. - Continue to conduct noise and dust monitoring and inspection of SWPPP BMPs, as needed. - Continue to manage displaced soil per the approved SMP.